Tropical Cyclone Warning Bulletin

-At 10 a.m., the tropical depression over the northern part of the South China Sea was estimated to be about 500 kilometres south-southwest of Hong Kong (near 18.0 degrees north 112.8 degrees east) and is forecast to move west-northwest at about 22 kilometres per hour across the northern part of the South China Sea and towards the vicinity of Hainan Island and Leizhou Peninsula.
+At 8 a.m., the tropical depression over the northeastern part of the South China Sea was estimated to be about 540 kilometres southeast of Hong Kong (near 19.3 degrees north 118.2 degrees east) and is forecast to move west at about 40 kilometres per hour across the northern part of the South China Sea and towards the vicinity of Hainan Island and Leizhou Peninsula.

 (Precautionary Announcements with No. 1 Signal)

-3. If you are planning to visit Guangdong, Macau, any of the off-shore islands or remote parts of Hong Kong, you are reminded that changes in weather may affect your plans.
+2. People planning to visit Guangdong, Macau, outlying islands or remote parts of Hong Kong should note that changes in weather may affect your trips.

-4. All small vessels including low power vessels and fishing vessels in open sea should seek shelter as soon as possible.
-Please take any precautions necessary for small vessels and secure them properly with moorings.
+3. Fishing vessels and low power vessels in open sea should seek shelter as soon as possible and be secured properly with moorings.

-6. Listen to radio, watch TV or browse the Hong Kong Observatory's web site for information on the tropical cyclone.
+5. Listen to radio, watch TV or browse the Hong Kong Observatory’s website and mobile app for latest information on the tropical cyclone.